-10 Valve Simulation Projects in SimScale’s library
+10 Valve Design Simulation Projects in the SimScale Library

 The project simulates the internal flow of water through a Gate valve via steady state turbulent flow analysis with the K-Omega SST model.
 The results include the velocity and pressure distribution across the valve and a 3D visualization of the streamlines.

-Steam stop valves are generally used in steam boiler plants to regulate the flow of steam from boiler to main steam pipe with the help of movable plug.
-The results include the temperature and heat flux in the valve as well as the vonMises stress and strain magnitude in the whole body and seal.
+Steam stop valves are generally used in steam boiler plants to regulate the flow of steam from the boiler to the main steam pipe with the help of a movable plug.
+The results include the temperature and heat flux in the valve as well as the Von Mises stress and strain magnitude in the whole body and seal.

 This simulation was set up using the steady-state, incompressible flow simulation type applying a k-epsilon turbulence model.
-A velocity-inlet at the inlet patch and a pressure-outlet boundary condition at the outlet patch were used.
+A velocity-inlet at the inlet patch and a pressure-outlet boundary condition at the outlet patch was used.

-Creating a 1.5 million cells mesh with the automatic hex-dominant mesh operation for internal flow and applying a k-epsilon turbulence model for the simulation, this project took around 45 minutes on an 8 core machine.
+Creating a 1.5 million cell mesh with the automatic hex-dominant mesh operation for internal flow and applying a k-epsilon turbulence model for the simulation, this project took around 45 minutes on an 8 core machine.

-Using the compressible fluid flow analysis type and a k-Omega-SST turbulence model to account for the turbulent effects of the flow, this simulation’s result were obtained in 1 hour on a 4-core machine.
-With the automatic report generation of the SimScale platform, a documentation of the simulation setup with all the details ― including boundary and initial conditions as well as automatically generated screenshots of the result fields ― was generated.
+Using the compressible fluid flow analysis type and a k-Omega-SST turbulence model to account for the turbulent effects of the flow, this simulation’s results were obtained in 1 hour on a 4-core machine.
+With the automatic report generation of the SimScale platform, the documentation of the simulation setup with all the details ― including boundary and initial conditions as well as automatically generated screenshots of the result fields ― was generated.

 A turbulent flow simulation of a regulator valve is demonstrated in this project.
-The automatic hex-dominant mesh operation for internal flow was used to create two meshes of different fineness, aiming to see this characteristic’s impact on the simulation results.
+The automatic hex-dominant mesh operation for the internal flow was used to create two meshes of different fineness, aiming to see this characteristic’s impact on the simulation results.

-If you want to read more about valve simulation and how you can use the SimScale platform for your projects and improve your valve design, here you can find more information.
+If you want to read more about valve design simulation and how you can use the SimScale platform for your projects and improve your valve design, here you can find more information.